 We often have pairs in stock, usually ranging from around 3/4" up to around 1-1/4".

-Our current stock of Baltic amber cylinders includes the following:
+Our current stock of Baltic amber cylinders includes the following sizes:

-These sizes are currently available in cylinder shapes (plugs with no flares)...
+Available in cylinder shapes only (plugs with no flares)...

 Both pairs and singles are available in most sizes!